Real Estate Agent vs Broker in New York: The Real Difference

 a) Managing Brokers

-Managing brokers are the people who manage the daily operations of a real estate brokerage.
-They manage compliance, talk to vendors, and work with people associated with an agency.
+Managing brokers are the people who manage a real estate brokerage’s daily operations.
+They also manage compliance, talk to vendors, and work with agency personnel.

 If you are looking for a job in a real estate agency, then talking to a managing broker will be the right move.
 These are the individuals who work on hiring, training, and firing people, and they are also the people who manage recordkeeping and compliance.